pinc-h/pinc-h.github.io/index.md

 Audio and video editor for the [Mental Health Society of Victoria](https://www.mhsvictoria.org/)

 **Interests**
-Programming simple biology-oriented scripts in Python and Ruby
-Producing music and mixing generative audio with ORCA and FL Studio
+Producing music in ORCA and FL Studio
 Code-golfing and esoteric programming languages

 **Skillset**